 What Do Headers Do?

-As mentioned, the main purpose of an exhaust header is to further eliminate backpressure in the exhaust system.
-By having multiple exhaust pipes, the header allows a car’s exhaust gases from each cylinder to exit more efficiently and with minimized airflow resistance, improving the engine’s ability to ”breathe.”
+As mentioned, the main purpose of an exhaust header is to reduce backpressure in the exhaust system, effectively extracting exhaust gases instead of forcing the engine to overcome the flow from adjacent cylinders during each cycle.
+By having multiple exhaust pipes leading to a collector, the header allows exhaust gases from each cylinder to exit more efficiently with minimized airflow resistance, thereby improving the engine’s ability to “breathe.”

 What Do Headers Do For a Car’s Sound?